Mx-Angel/ConnText-Docs/Planning/UserStories.md

 - As a user, I want to view server information so that I can learn about the community before joining or while participating.
 - As a user, I want to remove entries from the server file library so that I can help maintain relevant content.
 - As a user, I want to add files to the server library so that I can share resources with the community.
-- As a user, I want to search and filter files in the server library so that I can quickly find the content I need.

 ### Server Admin stories (Community Management)
 - As a server admin, I want to create or edit my server image so that I can personalize my server.